1995 American League Division Series: Game 1

 Don Mattingly finally made it to the postseason in what would be his final games.
 Chris Bosio faced David Cone in Game 1.
 In the third, Wade Boggs hit a home run with Randy Velarde on first to make it 2–0 Yankees, but Ken Griffey Jr. led the top of the fourth off with a home run of his own to cut the lead in half.
 Then in the sixth, the Mariners managed to load the bases against Cone.
 Facing Dan Wilson with the count 1–2, Wilson appeared to commit to Cone's next offering.
-However, on appeal, first base umpire Dale Scott signaled "no swing", continuing the inning and drawing the ire of Yankee fans, in particular Yankee owner George Steinbrenner, who went on to say MLB should not allow rookies to umpire in the postseason, despite the fact that Scott had umpired in the postseason since 1986.
+However, on appeal, first base umpire Dale Scott signaled "no swing", continuing the inning and drawing the ire of Yankees fans, in particular Yankees owner George Steinbrenner, who went on to say MLB should not allow rookies to umpire in the postseason, despite the fact that Scott had umpired in the postseason since 1986.
 Still alive, Wilson was walked, tying the game at two, but in the bottom of the inning, Bernie Williams hit a leadoff single, moved to second on a groundout and scored on Mattingly's RBI single to put the Yankees back in front 3–2.
 After a Dion James single, Jeff Nelson relieved Bosio and allowed an RBI single to Mike Stanley that made it 4–2 Yankees.
 After Joey Cora walked, Griffey's second home run of the game tied the score again in the seventh.
 In the bottom of the inning, Nelson hit Randy Verlade with a pitch to lead off.
 Bobby Ayala in relief allowed a single to Wade Boggs and RBI double to Williams.
 After Paul O'Neill's sacrifice fly made it 6–4 Yankees, a two-run home run by Rubén Sierra extended the lead to 8–4.
 Next inning, the Yankees added another run off Bob Wells when Boggs doubled with two outs and scored on Williams's single.
-In the top of the ninth, after a leadoff walk and one-out, back-to-back RBI singles by Edgar Martinez and Tino Martinez cut the Yankees' lead to 9–6 and put the tying run to the plate for the Mariners, but John Wetteland retired the next two batters to end the game.
+In the top of the ninth, after a leadoff walk and one-out, back-to-back RBI singles by Edgar Martinez and future Yankee Tino Martinez cut New York's lead to 9–6 and put the tying run to the plate for the Mariners, but John Wetteland retired the next two batters to end the game.